Adopt a cat

 - Reserve your cat - If you're found to be a match for your chosen cat, you'll be contacted via phone or email.
 You may be asked for proof of your address and the consent of your landlord (if you live in a rented property)

 - Adopt -Once you have reserved your cat, you'll be sent paperwork to sign and you'll make a further telephone appointment with our team.
 In this call, you'll have a chance to discuss everything you need to know about your cat.
-You'll then pay an adoption fee of £75, usually by bank transfer.
+You'll then pay an adoption fee of £100 for a cat or £120 for a kitten, usually by bank transfer.

 - Bringing your cat home - Once this is finalised, we'll arrange for a driver to bring your cat safely to your home.